-One hundred years ago on 11 August 1914, Herbert Richard Richardson, a caretaker and porter at Central Library, Borough of Hornsey, was amongst the first men to join up at the outbreak of war.
+Over one hundred years ago, on 11 August 1914, Herbert Richard Richardson, a caretaker and porter at Central Library, Borough of Hornsey, was amongst the first men to join up at the outbreak of war.

 He had enlisted with the Intelligence Corps of the British Expeditionary Force.
 He was 42 years old and lived with his wife Esther and three small children at 7 Church Path, Tottenham Lane, Hornsey.
 Richardson had previously served with the military from 1895-1907.
 With this experience, he was identified as a suitable civilian for call-up.

 The Intelligence Corps had been newly formed on 5 August 1914 and was a specially selected group to join the British Expeditionary Force leaving for France.